Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Results and discussion

-We now examine how a more global fingerprint of EET dynamics may be found in the ESE signal $S^\text{ESE}(t)$ obtained upon integrating $\sigma^\text{ESE}(\omega,t)$ (\cref{eq:ESE}) over the frequency domain. $S^\text{ESE}(t)$ gives the area of the emission spectrum and due to the Fourier transform relation it is given by the response $R_1(t_3=0,t,0)$ for $t_3=0$.
+We now examine how some fingerprint of the coherence and population evolution during the EET dynamics may be found in the integrated signal $S^\text{TA}(t)$ obtained upon integrating $\sigma^\text{TA}(\omega,t)$ (\cref{eq:TA}) over the frequency domain.
+When these signals with parallel polarizations are normalized, the information is given by $S^\text{ESE}(t)$ (\cref{eq:signal(t)}) since the contribution of GSB is only a constant. $S^\text{ESE}(t)$ gives the time evolution of the emission spectrum area.
 We consider four situations, some of which are fictitious cases without inter-state coupling, in order to dissect the various influences on the signal $S^\text{ESE}(t)$.

 (i) Only one state, D\textsubscript{1} (case XX) or D\textsubscript{2} (case YY), is excited by approximating the transition dipoles to their largest components only ($\mu_{01}\approx(-4.77,0,0)$ a.u., $\mu_{02}\approx(0,2.01,0)$ a.u.) and assuming that there is no inter-state coupling.
 The initial electronic state is then stationary.
 Hence, the initial value $R_1(t_3=0,t,0)$ does not depend on $t$ even if the response for $t_3 \neq 0$ depends on $t$.
 Thus, $S^\text{ESE}(t)$ remains constant, and the shape of the ESE spectrum evolves with preserving its area.
 Indeed, for any delay $t_2$, the density matrix remains constant with a single population $P_j = 1$ ($j=1$ or $2$).
 The application of $\mu_{+}$ after the delay $t_2$ creates an optical coherence $\rho_{\text{S},j0}$ (between the electronic system states $j$ and $0$) that is also independent of $t_2$.
 At the end of $t_3$, $\mu_{-}$ projects this coherent superposition into the ground state.